 From this, Cowen analyst Doug Creutz (via Axios (opens in new tab)), then anticipated that Take-Two consumer spending would equate to $9 billion via bookings, which is believed to be related to "a likely GTA 6 launch in FY24."
 This financial target is similar to the one set back in 2011 by Take-Two in the run-up to GTA V in September 2013 (although the target was initially thought for 2012 or early 2013, so a delay can happen at any time).

 Rockstar Mag founder and well-known leaker Chris Klippel shared that a release date for GTA 6 shouldn't be expected until 2024.
 Furthermore, he believes that a "real" announcement could be made later this year, which makes sense considering Rockstar's history for announcements in October.

 "An important step in the development of GTA 6 has just been reached.
 Things should speed up (internally at Rockstar)," wrote Klippel on Twitter (translated via Google).
 "I think that a (real) announcement at the end of the year may be possible.
 In any case, I don't see the game arriving before the end of 2024!"

 GTA 6 – trailer

-That said, following the GTA 6 leaks that showed off 90 videos of gameplay, a trailer might be much further down the line and late 2023 might be more likely.
+That said, following the GTA 6 leaks that showed off 90 videos of gameplay, a trailer might be much further down the line.
+It's an unprecedented situation.